microsoftgraph/aspnetcore-webhooks-sample/README.md

 This sample ASP.NET Core web application shows how to subscribe for webhooks using delegated permissions.
 It uses OpenID Connect for sign in / sign out using the Microsoft identity platform for developers, [Microsoft Authentication Library for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) (MSAL.NET) to obtain an access token using the [auth code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow), and the [Microsoft Graph Client Library for .NET](https://github.com/microsoftgraph/msgraph-sdk-dotnet) (SDK) to call Microsoft Graph on behalf of a user that has successfully signed in to the web app.
 These complexities have been encapsulated into the `Microsoft.Identity.Web` reusable library project.

->See the list of [application permissions](https://docs.microsoft.com/en-us/graph/api/subscription-post-subscriptions?view=graph-rest-1.0) permitted for each supported resource in Microsoft Graph.
+>See the list of [delegated permissions](https://docs.microsoft.com/en-us/graph/api/subscription-post-subscriptions?view=graph-rest-1.0) permitted for each supported resource in Microsoft Graph.

-The sample app redirects to the Azure AD *adminconsent* endpoint so a tenant administrator can grant application permissions directly to the app.
+The sample app redirects to the Azure AD *adminconsent* endpoint so a tenant administrator can grant delegated permissions directly to the app.
 After the admin consents, users in the tenant can create a subscription and watch for notifications.

 The following are common tasks that an application performs with webhooks subscriptions: